-The GDPR requires the Academy to notify any applicable personal data breach to the Information Commissioner's Office (ICO).
+The GDPR requires the Federation to notify any applicable personal data breach to the Information Commissioner's Office (ICO) within 72 hours of becoming aware of the breach.

-We have put in place procedures to deal with any suspected personal data breach and will notify data subjects or any applicable regulator where we are legally required to do so.
+We will put in place procedures to deal with any suspected personal data breach and will notify data subjects or any applicable regulator where we are legally required to do so.

 If you know or suspect that a personal data breach has occurred, do not attempt to investigate the matter yourself.
-Immediately contact the person designated as the key point of contact for personal data breaches is the School Business Manager.
+Immediately contact the person or team designated as the key point of contact for personal data breaches the Federation Business Manager - Nicola Smith or your DPO.